 Slates are shingle-like slivers of rock and they are used as a roofing material on upscale houses.
 It is an expensive material but offers a very clean and natural look in many different patterns.

 Pros: Slates have a very long lifespan just like clay tiles.
 It also has good fire protection and is low maintenance.
 Slates have a very strong composition so they are invulnerable to rot and insects.
 Another benefit is that slates come in different colors and sizes.

 Cons: Slate tiles are heavy and will sometimes require extra support, which can be expensive.
 They are also breakable so it’s not recommended for non-professionals to walk on it.

 This kind of roofing material has become more popular, especially in modern houses.
 Concrete tiles are lightweight and are manufactured from different fiber-reinforced cement products.
 Some are coated with enamels, thin metals, or plastics.

 Pros: They are long-lasting and very durable.
 They are also great fire-resistant materials and cost relatively cheaper than clay tiles.
 Concrete tiles can also fit in a variety of home designs and aesthetics.

 Cons: The material may be less expensive compared to clay tiles, but it is still more expensive than asphalt shingles.
 Concrete tiles can break and crack during heavy winds and may require roof reinforcement due to its weight.

-There are so many roofing materials available on the market and most of them promise they can last up to 50 years.
+There are so many Reno roofing materials available on the market and most of them promise they can last up to 50 years.
 Be careful when selecting your roofing materials, especially from suppliers that don’t have a proven track record.
-If you are looking for a reliable roofing company in Reno with quality roofing contractor services, check out East Fork Roofing today!
+If you are looking for a reliable roofing company in Reno with quality roofing contractor services, check out East Fork Roofing, a roofing company in Reno today!